Industrial Waste Management: Hazardous and Non-Hazardous

 Chemical Treatment

-Example: Neutralizing acids with bases.
+Example: neutralizing acids using bases.

-Storage in Special Containers
+Storage in Dedicated Landfills

 Recycling